haraldwer/Swiftblade/Notes/Planning/Conditions.md

 ## Competence
 Technical - I'm a capable developer
-Creative - I've got a good imagination, I am not always good att realizing Social - I'm working solo
+Creative - I've got a good imagination, I am not always good at realizing Social - I'm working solo
 ## Time
 Full time until the end of the year, which is ca 7 weeks.